learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ## Introduction

-The two-sample t-test  is used to determine if two population means are equal.
+The two sample t-test  is used to determine if two population means are equal.
 A common application is to test if a new process or treatment is superior to a current process or treatment.

 ## Objectives
 You will be able to:
-* Understand the t-statistic, p-value, and t-test for 2 sample t-test
+* Understand the t-statistic, p-value, and t-test for the 2 sample t-test
-* Calculate the t-statistic and p-value using formulas as well as Scipy functions
+* Calculate the t-statistic and p-value using formulas as well as SciPy functions
 * Visually represent the t-test and p-value using the t-distribution
 * Understand how the t-test and frequentist hypothesis testing relate to the concepts of signal and noise